We compare quotes from all the leading insurers

 Inpatient, day-patient, and outpatient care coverage

-• Day-patient care medical procedures where patients are admitted to a hospital or clinic for a portion of the day but do not require an overnight stay.
+• Day-patient care involves medical procedures where patients are admitted to a hospital or clinic for a portion of the day but do not require an overnight stay.

 It's important to note that all three types of care can potentially be covered by a group health insurance plan, offering flexibility and comprehensive coverage for employees.